 - that the Director is happy that sufficient progress has been made in his/her musical studies during the course of the year

 Associate places are awarded to local candidates who display considerable musical potential at audition.
 Associate students will automatically receive a place in the mainstream school.
 These candidates will be monitored closely in the mainstream school and may qualify for a Schola scholarship place at a future stage.
 Associated Schola students will be expected to pursue music as a subject to Junior and Leaving Certificate and will also be expected to fully participate in our school choirs, orchestra and instrumental ensembles, as appropriate.
 Associate places do not include any bursary or financial assistance in terms of instrumental tuition.

-Preliminary Auditions will take place in November 2021.
-Further auditions for Full Scholarship places will take place in May 2022.
+Online Preliminary Auditions will take place over the coming weeks.
+Final auditions for Full Scholarship places will take place in May 2023.

 Please feel free to contact the Director, Mr Lillis, at any stage if you require any further details.

 More information on The Schola Cantorum is available on the school website, www.scholacantorum.ie